jdechalendar/tracking_emissions/README.md

+# [Deprecation warning]
+Work for this project has moved [here](https://github.com/jdechalendar/gridemissions).
+This repository is kept for archival purposes but is not actively maintained.

 # Tracking emissions in the US electricity system
 This repository contains the code to reproduce the results in the paper: "Tracking emissions in the US electricity system", by Jacques A. de Chalendar, John Taggart and Sally M. Benson.
 Proceedings of the National Academy of Sciences Dec 2019, 116 (51) 25497-25502; DOI: 10.1073/pnas.1912950116